 Maura J. Clark, Miranda C. Hubbs, and William (Bill) S. Simon joined the firm's board of directors on 24 February.
 The appointments expand Agrium's board to 12 directors, 11 of whom are independent.

 Maura Clark was president of direct energy business at US firm Direct Energy from 2007 to 2014.
-She is a chartered professional accountant and currently president and managing director of tra Energy Corp.

-Arden and Fortis.
+She is a chartered professional accountant and currently serves on the boards of both Elizabeth Arden and Fortis.